earthai-tech/pycsamt/paper.md

 ![pyCSAMT packages structures and the keys modules.
 The colors in the workflow diagram represent which parts of the software are used in each step.
 For example, the modules in the geodrill packages are usedfor NM construction and PS prediction ](paper_figures/pycsamt_workflow_and_packages.png){width="7.260416666666667in" }

-The core sub-package contains functionality to read and write CSAMT data from industry-standard formats such as AVG, DAT, and EDI including metadata from the header of the EDI file, the location, and also the impedance tensor (Z).
+The core sub-package contains functionality to read and write CSAMT data from industry-standard formats such as \*.DAT, \*AVG and \*EDI including metadata from the header of the EDI file, the location, and also the impedance tensor (Z).

-The processing sub-package is designed to facilitate working with \*.DAT, \*AVG and EDI data and generating inputs for existing third-party processing codes(e.g., the module Z of [@Kirkbyetal2019; @Krieger2014]).
+The processing sub-package is designed to facilitate working with DAT, AVG and EDI data and generating inputs for existing third-party processing codes(e.g., the module Z of [@Kirkbyetal2019; @Krieger2014]).

 The viewer package is essentially dedicated to data and log sequences visualization (1D and 2D plots).